Kaymarconstruction/ask-kai/Project.md

 - New API endpoints /materials and /materials/search
 - Next task: Tagging system and filtered view UI

 Project board updated with:

-Bowens + Bunnings scraper rollout marked complete
+- Bowens + Bunnings scraper rollout marked complete

-Weekly material price update schedule confirmed
+- Weekly material price update schedule confirmed

-Supabase materials API setup confirmed
+- Supabase materials API setup confirmed

+Next step:

 a.
 Ready to define the tag + category schema in Supabase?
 b.
 Or move on to frontend filtering UI with material categories?

+Project tracker has been updated with:

+Bunnings + Bowens scraper completion

+Weekly refresh schedule

+API endpoints finalized (/materials, /materials/search)

+Next step prompt for tagging schema or frontend UI

+a.
+Want to start the tagging + filtering schema?
+b.
+Or implement a “grouped by category” materials view first?